alphagov/govuk-developer-docs/source/manual/access-aws-console.html.md

 If you've forgotten the secret, regenerate it and save your key's secret somewhere safe!

-You'll also be prompted to save credentials to your Mac's Keyvault as `aws-vault` and set a password for it.
-Save that password somewhere safe too!
+You'll also be prompted to save credentials to your Mac's Keychain as `aws-vault` and set a password for it.
+Save that password somewhere safe too, like a password manager.

 > Note:  If you see `fatal: yubikey: no such path in the working tree`, it's because you're using ZSH, which has `gds` set up as a Git alias.
 You can either remove that alias by adding `unalias gds` to your `~/.zshrc`, or use `gds-cli` instead of `gds` for all the commands below.